Frolic-chat/frolic-chat.github.io/wiki/features/features.md

 ---
 title: Features
 layout: default
+excerpt: A quick list of major features introduced in Frolic
 ---
 # New Features
-These are major features, for all changes, see the [changelog](wiki/development/CHANGELOG.md)
+These are major features, for all changes, see the [changelog](development/CHANGELOG.md)

 ### Interaction
 * Receive desktop notifications when friends or bookmarks log in.